 • MASS Series Reserves the right to claim any Crate Engine that competes in the series.
 DMS and MASS Owner Ron Barfield can trade a new Crate Engine of the same part number for the one in the race car at the completion of an event at any MASS Event!
 If the Claim is denied the Car Owner will be subject to penalty and a fine!

 ***All Crate Motors Must Pass The Yellow GM Crate Motor Inspection Guide.
 This Book is supplied to Racetracks For Teching Purposes.
 A copy of this yellow book is supplied at the GM Performance website with all the specs.
 All Engines will be teched by this tech manual whether the engine has the sealed bolts or not.
-For 2017 Any Crate Engine that has been opened up and changed from the way the engines was AS SUPPLIED from GM Manufacture will be required to add 50lbs. to total weight.
+Started in 2017 Any Crate Engine that has been opened up and changed from the way the engines was AS SUPPLIED from GM Manufacture will be required to add 75lbs. to total weight.
 If the motor is not by the yellow manual it is wrong and will be dqed.
 If you are claiming it is AS Supplied From GM Manufacture for the lightest weight, if anything has been cut, replaced, grinded, wrong gasket, etc It will be dqed.
-If it has been torn apart and changed from AS SUPPLIED by GM Manufacture (but still legal) for any reason you must add 50 lbs.to total weight.
-In 2018 This weight will be increased 25 more lbs.
+If it has been torn apart and changed from AS SUPPLIED by GM Manufacture (but still legal) for any reason you must add 75 lbs.to total weight.

 Built Engines (Section 12): 3150lbs for base built engine allowed to compete with a 350 Holley.
 Headers allowed.
 Contact Ron Barfield at 843-496-4792 if you have any questions on your built engine combination.
 We Will Work With Your Combination.

 1. • Only standard production engines from manufacturer allowed.
 350 cubic inch OEM stock